- Part 1. What is a ternary lithium battery (NCM)?

 If you want to understand NCMA, you must first understand some of the problems of NCA/NCM batteries.

 In order to eliminate the negative impact of high nickel.
-Scientists think of adding dopants to ultra-high nickel content batteries.
+Scientists are thinking of adding dopants to ultra-high nickel content batteries.
 At the same time, reducing the content of high-value rare metal cobalt, increasing battery capacity, and reducing costs, killing two birds with one stone.

 Part 4.
 Advantages and disadvantages of NCMA batteries